driessene/acoustic_camera/readme.md

 Calculates ideal spacing between uniform element spacing arrays.
 Useful for setting up a structure in real life.

 ### Parameters
-- linear_frequency: Hz of the wave you would like to measure
+- linear_frequency - float: Hz of the wave you would like to measure
-- wave_speed: The speed of the wave in the environment in meters per second.
+- wave_speed - float: The speed of the wave in the environment in meters per second.
 Sound waves are 343 meters per second.

 ### Returns
 Distance between each element in cm if this is a uniform structure.

 # visual
-Hold classes to manage visual asspects of this project, such as cameras
+Hold classes to manage visual aspects of this project, such as cameras

 ## Camera
 This class manages a camera.
 It can get a picture from the camera, calibrate the image, and create calibration profiles for the camera.

 ### Properties
-- output_resolution: The size of the image to return when calling read().
+- output_resolution - tuple: The size of the image to return when calling read().
-- inclination_fov: The field of view (fov) on the inclination axis.
+- inclination_fov - tuple: The field of view (fov) on the inclination axis in the form of (min angle, max angle).
-- azimuth_fov: The fov on the azimuth axis.
+- azimuth_fov - tuple: The fov on the azimuth axis in the form of (min angle, max angle).
+- video_source - int or str: The source of the video stream.
+Default is 0.
+Can be either an id (int) or an url (str).

 ### Methods

+## open
+Opens the camera feed.
+Automatically ran during object initialization.
+Run if you release the camera and want to open it again.

+## release
+Releases the camera feed.
+Run at the end of the script, if it has an end (similar to Stage).

 ## read
 Returns an image from the camera.
 If a calibration profile is present, it will pass the image though the calibration, then return it.
 Otherwise, it will change the resolution to the output resolution of the instance.